minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-spin-the-disk.md

   thumb:
 ---

+You can make amazing things out of garbage if you just use a bit of imagination.

 I got a great idea for a brain game from this carton tray I got from a round kitchen scale's package.
 The tray is round in the middle and has perfect holes in the corners for treats.

 First I measured the diameter of the tray's round section, which was 20cm (7,9").
 Then I cut a slightly smaller disk out of cardboard, about 19cm (7,5") in diameter.